Western Chapter ISA – Actions and Updates

 Tree Care is Essential Service

 During these uncertain times, many state and local governments are shifting to “essential” work only.
 Hazard tree removal, Utility Line Clearance Tree Trimming and maintaining our urban forests, particularly as related to the impact from invasive pests are essential components of maintaining our infrastructure.
 While the jurisdictions, business activities affected, and length of time for the closure may differ, most will exempt essential businesses or essential business activities that relate to the safety of the public.
 A letter of support was emailed to all members on 3/23/2020.
 Feel free to forward the letter to your Representative and Senator so they can understand the importance of our industry and profession.
 (Look up your Senator or Legislator California, Arizona, Nevada and Hawaii).

 WCISA essential work letter

 Please note: Please follow all local, state and Federal regulations during these extraordinary times.
 Practice social distancing on the job site and in the office.

-NEW - The ADVISORY MEMORANDUM ON IDENTIFICATION OF ESSENTIAL CRITICAL INFRASTRUCTURE WORKERS DURING COVID-19 RESPONSE (Link) from the U.S. Department of Homeland Security (March 28, 2020) states: …PUBLIC WORKS AND INFRASTRUCTURE SUPPORT SERVICES – Workers such as plumbers, electricians, exterminators, builders, contractors, HVAC Technicians, landscapers, and other service providers who provide services that are necessary to maintaining the safety, sanitation, and essential operation of residences, businesses and buildings such as hospitals, senior living facilities, any temporary construction required to support COVID-19 response
+The ADVISORY MEMORANDUM ON IDENTIFICATION OF ESSENTIAL CRITICAL INFRASTRUCTURE WORKERS DURING COVID-19 RESPONSE (Link) from the U.S. Department of Homeland Security (March 28, 2020) states: …PUBLIC WORKS AND INFRASTRUCTURE SUPPORT SERVICES – Workers such as plumbers, electricians, exterminators, builders, contractors, HVAC Technicians, landscapers, and other service providers who provide services that are necessary to maintaining the safety, sanitation, and essential operation of residences, businesses and buildings such as hospitals, senior living facilities, any temporary construction required to support COVID-19 response

 The federal Homeland Security Memorandum above is just for guidance and not mandatory.